changkun/gp/homeworks/1-intro/README.md

-# Homework 1: Getting Started with Mesh
+# Homework 1: Rendering a Mesh

 1. Re-implement the rasterization and ray tracing pipeline